intel/intel-extension-for-pytorch/examples/cpu/llm/inference/README.md

 |Phi| microsoft/Phi-3-medium-4k-instruct | 🟩 | 🟩 |
 |Phi| microsoft/Phi-3-medium-128k-instruct | 🟩 | 🟩 |
 |Whisper| openai/whisper-large-v2 | 🟩 | 🟩 |

-- 🟩 signifies that the model can perform well and with good accuracy (<1% difference as compared with FP32).

-- 🟨 signifies that the model can perform well while accuracy may not been in a perfect state (>1% difference as compared with FP32).

-*Note*: As the modeling file of `meta-llama/Llama-2-7b-hf` is updated, the previous static quantization INT8 recipe is invalid and retuning is not completed yet.
-If needed, you can try to retune the model yourself with the [autotune API](../../../../docs/tutorials/features/sq_recipe_tuning_api.md).

 *Note*: The above verified models (including other models in the same model family, like "codellama/CodeLlama-7b-hf" from LLAMA family) are well supported with all optimizations like indirect access KV cache, fused ROPE, and customized linear kernels.